 8. Has plenty of reasons to play

 If your French Bulldog loves playing, then this is a good sign that he is happy.
 A playful dog means that they are healthy and happy.
 If your French Bulldog seems to not want to do anything or seems lethargic, perhaps it would be a good time to take him to the vet.
+Here are the best ways in which Frenchies love to play.

 Usually when a dog seems unusually quiet, this could be a sign that they are ill.